Higher rank antipodality: Introduction

 For positive integers $b,k,m$ with $2<k\leq b$, a \emph{perfect $(b,k)$-hash code of length $m$} is a set $W$ of words of length $m$ on the alphabet $[b]=\{1,2,\dots,b\}$ in which for every subset $\{w_1,\dots,w_k\}$ of $k$ elements of $W$, there is a $j\in[m]$ such that the $j^{\rm th}$ letters of the words $w_1,\dots,w_k$ are all different.
 Let $N(b,k,m)$ denote the size of the largest perfect $(b,k)$-hash code of length $m$.
 A long-studied problem of computer science \cite{FC84, KoMa88, DCD22, XiYu21} is the determination of $N(b,k,m)$, or at least -- since we know that for fixed $b,k$ it grows exponentially with the length $m$ -- its asymptotic rate, i.e.\ the quantity

-Since in general, only lower and upper bounds are known for these quantities, we leave them in their ``unevaluated'' form and state that the mentioned construction yields the following lower bound for our geometric problem. \begin{thrm} Assume that there is a rank $k$ antipodal set in dimension $d_0$ of size $b$.
+Since in general, only lower and upper bounds are known for these quantities, we leave them in their ``unevaluated'' form and state that the mentioned construction yields the following lower bound for our geometric quantity $A(d,k)$. \begin{thrm}[Hashes yield rank $k$ antipodal sets] Assume that there is a rank $k$ antipodal set in dimension $d_0$ of size $b$.
 Then for every $m=1,2,\ldots$ one can construct a rank $k$ antipodal set in dimension $d=m\cdot d_0$ of size $N(b,k+1,m)$. \end{thrm}

 In essence, the same underlying construction is presented in \cite{LGA2022} using the vertices of a $d_0$-simplex as the ``starting configuration''.
 The aim in that paper was only to prove that for any fixed $k$, here exist rank $k$ antipodal sets whose size grows exponentially with the dimension; see \cite[Theorem~17]{LGA2022}.
+We point out the fact that the combinatorial problem is well-studied in computer science, and improve the results in \cite{LGA2022} in three ways.
+First, even when using a simplex for a starting configuration (which is what they do), one could ``optimize'' for its dimension $d_0$ (which they did not attempt).

+For example, consider creating antipodal sets of rank $k=2$ using the above construction starting from the simplex of dimension $d_0\geq 2$.
+Using the lower bounds in \cite{KoMa88}, we then find that

+Standard calculus arguments show that the right hand side of the above inequality is the largest (among integers greater than 1) for $d_0=4$, showing that asymptotically, $A(d,2)$ grows at least as $1.085^d$.

-We point out the fact that the combinatorial problem is well-studied in computer science, and improve the results in \cite{LGA2022} in two ways: first, when $d_0\gg k$, the simplex is far from being an optimal starting configuration -- it gives only $d_0+1$ points; and second, there are better random constructions \cite{KoMa88} and in fact, constructions beating the known random ones \cite{XiYu21} in their exponential rates of growth.
+Second, the simplex may be far from being an optimal starting configuration.
+For example, when $k=2$, then neither Theorem \ref{thm:upperbound} nor Theorem \ref{thm:neighborlybound} does not exclude the existence of a rank $2$ antipodal set in dimension $d_0=4$ of size $6$ (i.e.\! larger than the number of vertices of the four dimensional simplex), with which we would of course ``beat'' the previously mentioned growing rate of $1.085^d$.
+Third, there are better random constructions \cite{KoMa88} for the underlying combinatorial problem and in fact, constructions beating the known random ones \cite{XiYu21} in their exponential rates of growth.